 The manuscript was posted in the context of the Public Health Emergency of International Concern declared by the Director-General of the World Health Organization.
 The data in these papers are freely available for unrestricted use, distribution and reproduction in any medium, provided that the original work is properly cited as indicated by the Creative Commons Attribution 3.0 Intergovernmental Organizations license (CC BY IGO 3.0).

 Navin Khanna is head of Recombinant Gene Products Group at ICGEB New Delhi and is interested in viral diagnostics and vaccine development.

 Alessandro Marcello, who leads the Molecular Virology Group at ICGEB Trieste, is also collaborating for the setup of Zika diagnosis and is currently investigating the cellular host response to Zika infection.

-Oscar Burrone is head of Molecular Immunology at ICGEB Trieste and concentrates on basic immunology and novel vaccine strategies.
+Oscar Burrone is ICGEB Emeritus Senior Scientist of Molecular Immunology at and works on basic immunology and novel vaccine strategies.

 Read more: Facts about Zika virus

-The ICGEB is organising the V Workshop on Human RNA Viruses in Costa Rica, 12-14 December 2016.
-At the workshop a session will be dedicated on the latest news about Zika virus infection.
+The ICGEB organised the V Workshop on Human RNA Viruses in Costa Rica, 12-14 December 2016.

 Tatjana Avšič from the Laboratory of Diagnostics and Zoonoses and WHO Centre, Institute of Microbiology and Immunology of the University of Ljubliana, Slovenia, presented a seminar at ICGEB Trieste on ‘Emerging and re-emerging viral infections: our experiences.